Medicines and sexual problems

 Print this page

-• reduced ability to become physically aroused during sexual activity, including problems achieving and maintaining an erection (erectile dysfunction)
+• Reduced ability to become physically aroused during sexual activity, including problems achieving and maintaining an erection (erectile dysfunction).

-• delayed or absence of orgasm (climax)
+• Delayed or absence of orgasm (climax).

-• pain during intercourse (this mostly affects women)
+• Pain during intercourse (this mostly affects women).

-• sustained erection lasting longer than 4 hours (priapism).
+• Sustained erection lasting longer than 4 hours (priapism).

-• antidepressants
+• Antidepressants

-• antipsychotics
+• Antipsychotics

-• cardiovascular medicines
+• High blood pressure medicines

-• anti-epileptic medicines
+• Some anti-seizure medicines

-• treatments for cancer
+• Treatments for cancer

-• medicines for bladder and prostate problems
+• Medicines for bladder and prostate problems

-• corticosteroids
+• Corticosteroids.

 Alcohol and recreational drugs

-Recreational drugs such as alcohol, narcotics, stimulants and hallucinogens also affect sexual function.
-Short-term use of alcohol affects sexual desire and diminishes performance and delays orgasm and ejaculation.
-Consuming alcohol or using recreational drugs while taking some medicines can make sexual side effects worse.
+Drinking alcohol or using recreational drugs while taking some medicines can make sexual side effects worse.

-Since not all sexual problems are caused by medicines, it is not always easy to know whether medicines are the cause.
 Erectile dysfunction can be caused by physical and emotional factors, or a combination of both.
-Sometimes sexual problems may be due to relationship difficulties or other causes.
+Sexual problems may be due to relationship difficulties or other causes.

-Sometimes the underlying medical condition can also impair erectile function.
-For example, high blood pressure (hypertension) is associated with sexual problems.
-Similarly, some mental health conditions, such as depression and psychosis, can cause sexual difficulties.
-Read more about erectile dysfunction.
+Sometimes the underlying medical condition being treated can also affect erectile function.
+For example, high blood pressure (hypertension), depression and psychosis are associated with sexual problems.

-If you are worried about your medicines causing sexual problems, do not stop taking your medicine suddenly.
-Instead, discuss this with your doctor or pharmacist.
-Sometimes a more suitable medicine can be found or your dose can be reduced.
+If you’re worried about your medicines causing sexual problems, don’t stop taking your medicine suddenly.
+Discuss this with your healthcare provider.
 Some medicines need to be stopped gradually, as sudden withdrawal can make you feel very unwell.

 Read more about talking to your doctor about sexual problems.